 “You can list your property for sale on publicly accessible mediums and online platforms centered around real estate purchases and sales,” Saadeh says.
 “You can also list your home for sale on more general forums, such as Craigslist, Facebook and even local newspapers and magazines.”

-With the FSBO route, however, there’s the potential for your home to not make a splash on the market initially, either due to a lack of marketing prowess or an inappropriate pricing strategy, which can hurt your chances of selling fast and for maximum dollar.
+With the FSBO route, however, there’s the potential for your home to not make a splash on the market initially, either due to a lack of marketing prowess or an inappropriate pricing strategy, which can hurt your chances of selling fast and for maximum dollars.
+You might also encounter some logistical challenges, too.
+According to NAR, some of the most common hassles for FSBO sellers include trouble fixing up the home and difficulty understanding and preparing the paperwork.

 “There’s some risk in trying and failing at an FSBO; agents and buyers often notice when a property has been offered by the owner and pulled back from the market,” notes Sharga.
 “That can sometimes lead to the home being more difficult to sell at full market value.”

-As mentioned prior, you could also hire a discount broker to save some money — “but most discount brokers will place your home on the MLS and not much more,” Vanderstelt says.
-“Some offer additional services a la carte style or based on an hourly rate.
+You could go with a discount broker to save some money — “but most discount brokers will place your home on the MLS and not much more,” Vanderstelt says.
+“Some offer additional services a la carte-style or based on an hourly rate.
 This gets your home in front of a large audience, but you are left on your own to manage everything else.”

-A third option is to sell your home directly to an iBuyer like Offerpad or Opendoor.
+A third option is to sell your home directly to an iBuyer like Offerpad, Opendoor or Zillow Offers.
 Here, Sharga explains, you simply complete an online form and the iBuyer will provide you with an instant cash offer for your home — but with a caveat.

-“The benefits are speed and certainty: There’s no need to go through the hassle of staging, listing and hosting open houses,” Sharga says.
+“The benefits are speed and certainty: There’s no need to go through the hassle of staging, listing and hosting open houses,” says Sharga.
 “However, iBuyer offers are always below full market value since they need to buy, repair and resell the home at a profit.
 So you won’t get top dollar for your home.”

 How home sellers can cut costs